nicoandra/serverless-offline-lambda-docker-plugin/README.md

 custom:
   serverless-offline-lambda-docker-plugin:
     enabled: true
-    local-handler: path/to/local/file.handler
-    docker-image: your-docker-image:version
+    dockerImage: your-docker-image:version
-    local-stages:
+    localStages:
       - offline
       - dev
       - any_other_stage
-     disabled-functions:
+     functionsToSkip:
       - some_function
       - another_function
     enableTransitionSuffix: false
 ````

   * enabled: allows to disable the plugin altogether.
-  * local-handler: define the path of your function handler following the same serverless convention, ie (path to file).(handler function name).
-  * docker-image: define the image name.
+  * dockerImage: define the image name.
 You can use `${env:SOME_VALUE}` in case you define the image to use through environment variables.
-  * local-stages: list of stages for which the local-handler will be used.
-  * disabled-functions: list of functions for which the plugin won't kick in.
+  * functionsToSkip: list of functions for which the plugin won't kick in.
 This let's you disable the plugin for specific functions if needed.
   * enableTransitionSuffix: important setting for plugin state changes (either enabling it or disabling it, see documentation below for further information)
+  * localStages: list of stages the plugin will ignore.

 4. Create a docker-handler file, that will route traffic to the actual files.
 Find a Python example below, and feel free to submit a NodeJs example if you get it done:

 docker.py
 ````
 import importlib
 import os

-# Refer to https://github.com/nicoandra/serverless-offline-lambda-docker-plugin for further information

 def find_module():
     # For this to work you need to pass the actual
     # function handler as an environment variable
+    # See https://www.npmjs.com/package/serverless-offline-lambda-docker-plugin for further information
-    path = os.environ.get("REAL_EVT_HANDLER")
+    handler_path = os.environ.get("REAL_EVT_HANDLER")
-    (module_name, function_name) = path.split(".")[0].replace("/", ".")
+    (module_name, function_name) = handler_path.split(".")
-    return (module_name, function_name)
+    return (module_name.replace("/", "."), function_name)

 def handler(lambda_event, lambda_context):